Emanfalouji/Mental-Health-project-Elo2-MIT/0_domain_research/README.md

 Displacement has also fractured social, cultural, and religious continuity, creating deep identity challenges among young adults.
 Over **85% of Gaza’s population** has been forcibly displaced, with many living in overcrowded shelters lacking safety, privacy, and basic resources.
 The loss of family networks, community structures, and a sense of belonging intensifies psychological distress and increases vulnerability to mental-health disorders.
 (Source: [WHO EMRO, 2025](https://www.emro.who.int/afg/a-narrative-review-of-mental-health-and-psychosocial-impact-of-the-war-in-gaza.html))

+## Rationale for Digital Mental-Health Solutions

+The urgent need for accessible mental-health support in conflict-affected populations has led global health agencies to emphasize the potential of digital platforms as scalable, cost-effective, and stigma-reducing interventions.
+According to the World Health Organization’s 2023 Digital Health Report, technology-assisted mental-health care can significantly expand service availability in regions where traditional systems are under-resourced or disrupted.
+In conflict ecosystems like Gaza, where infrastructure damage, displacement, and insecurity restrict physical access to care, digital tools represent an essential alternative rather than a supplementary resource.

+Digital mental-health interventions have several advantages:

+- **Accessibility in restricted environments:** Digital tools can reach individuals in shelters, temporary housing, or conflict zones where travel is unsafe or impossible.
+- **Reduced stigma:** Many young adults hesitate to seek face-to-face therapy due to cultural stigmas.
+Anonymous digital platforms allow them to access support privately and safely.
+- **Scalability:** A digital platform can serve thousands simultaneously, reducing strain on overstretched mental-health systems.
+- **Cost-effectiveness:** Compared to in-person clinical infrastructure, digital solutions require fewer financial and human resources.
+- **Personalization and cultural adaptability:** Platforms can be designed to incorporate culturally relevant language, trauma-sensitive content, and localized resources.
+- **Continuity of care across borders:** Refugees moving between Gaza, Egypt, Türkiye, and Europe often lose access to consistent mental-health services.
+A digital platform can provide stable, ongoing support regardless of geographic location.

+UNICEF and WHO both recommend developing digital mental-health programs for youth in emergencies, noting that digital tools can offer psychoeducation, basic triage, crisis support, and pathways to connect with professionals when available.
+Existing evidence shows that digital interventions can reduce symptoms of depression, anxiety, and PTSD, particularly when combined with structured guidance or human support.
+For displaced and war-affected populations, technological solutions are often the only feasible means of sustaining mental-health care.